-The SGLI benefits are automatically awarded to service members.
-Policy premiums are automatically deducted from base pay.
-The specific amount varies and is based on current market rates.
+SGLI benefits are automatically awarded to service members.
+Policy premiums are automatically deducted from your base pay.

-In addition, there are two major categories of additional benefits within the VGLI benefit platform which SGLI doesn’t have.
+There are two major categories of additional benefits within the VGLI benefit platform which SGLI doesn’t have.

 1. Service-Disabled Veterans Insurance

 This is a life insurance policy available for veterans who are disabled as a result of their service.

 Supplemental S-DVI plans are available provided certain eligibility requirements are met.
 For additional info, you can view more on the VA’s S-DVI page.

 2. Veterans Mortgage Life Insurance

-The ability of survivors to make mortgage payments could be hampered by the loss of income, and by the additional burden of final expenses and burial costs.
+The ability of survivors to make mortgage payments could be hampered by the loss of your income, and by the additional burden of final expenses and burial costs.

-In this case, you might want to look into additional private coverage using one of many private life insurance companies.
+In this case, you may want to look into additional coverage using one of many private life insurance companies.

 You can still apply for VGLI after 240 days, but you’ll first need to undergo another exam.

 SGLI to VGLI Conversion Timeline

 As your date of separation approaches, take stock of your overall health.
 Try to control any health issues which you’re able to.

 Another issue you want to watch is your weight.
 Get your weight and cholesterol down to healthy levels.

-The date your separation from service begins varies depending on your service member status:
+The date your separation from service begins varies depending on your service member status.